bellarompon/portfolio-bellatrix/README.md

 **Developed using UiPath**

-RPA bots untuk mengautomasi proses pembuatan beberapa dokumen kandidat seperti CV, candidate overview, dan offering letter.
-Bot akan mengambil data kandidat dari excel menggunakan **excel activities** ataupun dari spreadsheet menggunakan **google workspace**.
-Data kandidat kemudian akan diinput ke dalam template word document kemudian disimpan pada local komputer menggunakan berbagai activities dari **word activities**.
-Dokumen kemudian akan dikirim melalui email menggunakan **email activities**.
+RPA bots to automate the process of creating several candidate documents such as CV, candidate overview, and offering letter.
+The bot will get candidate data from Excel using **Excel Activities** or from a spreadsheet using **Google Workspace**.
+Candidate data will be input into a word document template and then saved into local folder using various activities from **word activities**.
+Documents are then sent to HR via email using **email activities**.

 <br>